shashwat-2077/LeetCode-100Days/2180-count-integers-with-even-digit-sum/Approach.md

-​## The given code defines a class `CountIntegersWithEvenDigitSum` with a method `countEven` that takes an integer `num` as input and returns the count of integers with an even digit sum that are less than or equal to `num`. ### The approach used in the code can be explained in detailed points as follows:
+​The given code defines a class `CountIntegersWithEvenDigitSum` with a method `countEven` that takes an integer `num` as input and returns the count of integers with an even digit sum that are less than or equal to `num`.
+The approach used in the code can be explained in detailed points as follows:

 1. **Method Overview**: The `countEven` method aims to count the number of integers with an even digit sum within a given range, based on the value of the input integer `num`.